MiscellaneousStuff/semg-asr/README.md

 "An Improved Model for Voicing Silent Speech" at ACL 2021.
 These papers provided a method to transduce silent speech surface EMG (sEMG) signals directly into speech features (either MFCCs or mel spectrograms).
-This project goes one step further and uses the predicted mel spectrograms from the transduction model and directly performs speech recognition on these speech features to produce a highly efficient silent speech recognition system.
+This project goes one step further and uses the predicted speech features (mel spectrograms) from the transduction model to directly perform speech recognition.
+To perform this process with the current SOTA transduction model, you would have to use the vocoder inbetween the transduction model and the deepspeech-0.7.0 model used for the evaluations.

 ## Data